IEntin/ClientServer/docs/README.md

 for every message being encrypted and sent for further processing inside the message.

 Tools provided here for saving, copying, and viewing crypto key are intended for\
-testing purposes.
+testing.
 Secure procedure for key exchange must be used in a production system.

-Prerequisites:

-Header only boost libraries, currently boost 1_84.

-google tests must be installed:\
-sudo apt-get install libgtest-dev\
-sudo apt-get install cmake\
-cd /usr/src/gtest\
-sudo cmake CMakeLists.txt\
-sudo make\
-sudo cp lib/*.a /usr/lib

-The compiler must support c++20\
-clang, currently 17.0.6\
-and/or\
-gcc, currenrtly 13.2.0\
-some previous versions will do as well.

-This server works with multiple mixed tcp and fifo clients.
+## Design

+Business logic, tasks multithreading, and communication layer are decoupled.\
+Business logic is an example of financial calculations.
+It can be replaced with any\
+other batch processing from a different field, not necessarily financial.

 Tcp communication layer is using boost Asio library.
 Every session is running in its own thread\
 (io_context per session).
 This approach has its advantages and disadvantages.
 There is an\